Topological coHochschild Homology and the Homology of Free Loop Spaces: (Co)algebraic structures

 Counitality is the requirement that the following diagram commutes.

 A $\boxcoalg{D}$ $E$ is called \emph{coaugmented} if there is furthermore a coaugmentation morphism $\eta\colon D \to E$, satisfying the identities

 \end{defn}

 \begin{defn} Let $D$ be a cocommutative coalgebra over a field $k$.
-A \emph{$\Box_D$\=/algebra} $A$ is a $D$-comodule together with maps of $D$-comodules $\mu\colon A\Box_D A \to A$ and $\eta\colon D\to A$, satisfying the usual associativity and unitality conditions.
+A \emph{$\Box_D$\=/algebra} $A$ is a $D$-bicomodule together with maps of $D$-bicomodules $\mu\colon A\Box_D A \to A$ and $\eta\colon D\to A$, satisfying the usual associativity and unitality conditions.
 A $\Box_D$-algebra $A$ is called \emph{augmented} if furthermore there is an augmentation morphism $\epsilon\colon A \to D$ satisfying the identities

 \end{defn}